hhyde32/java_matrices/README.md

 ## 📸 Demo

-The program graph.py uses the variance data from the program to produce the following plots
+The program graph.py uses the variance data from the project to produce the following plots

 ![Variance Plots](variance_plots.png)